Dementia Assessment at The Shard

 If a diagnosis of Dementia has been established, a range of research-proven medications can then be commenced to try to improve the cognitive function of people who have certain types of dementia.

-Importantly, if a diagnosis of early Alzheimer's Disease is made, there are now also new advanced treatments (Donanemab and Lecanemab) available that can slow the rate of progression of the condition.
-These treatments are known as Amyloid Targeting Therapies.
+Importantly, if a diagnosis of early Alzheimer's Disease is made, there are now also new era-defining treatments, known as Amyloid Targeting Therapies (Donanemab and Lecanemab), that can slow the rate of progression of the condition.
+These treatments are classed at Disease-Modifying Treatments as they positively alter the underlying brain mechanisms responsible for driving the ongoing cognitive decline.

 Lifestyle Interventions